 Types of Investors

-- Personal investors – Personal investors are an individual or groups of individuals with personal ties to the company’s founders or executives, such as family and friends.
-These groups are generally only able to provide a low level of funding, however, they will often provide the most favorable equity rates of any lender.
+Personal investors are individuals or groups of individuals with personal ties to the company’s founders or executives, such as family and friends.
+These groups are generally only able to provide a low level of funding; however, they will often provide the most favorable equity rates of any lender.
 Crowdfunding methods can also be categorized under this category.

-- Accelerators/incubators – Startups and companies in the pre-seed stage of growth can apply to enter into an accelerator or incubator program, which provides a company with a variable amount of funding and allows them to enter into a collaborative space with other founders in exchange for a percentage of the company at a later date.
-Accelerators/incubators provide an unparalleled amount of network opportunities and lay the groundwork for a company to grow while also exposing companies to further investment opportunities.
+Startups and companies in the pre-seed stage of growth can apply to enter into an accelerator or incubator program, which provides a company with a variable amount of funding and allows them to enter into a collaborative space with other founders in exchange for a percentage of the company at a later date.
+Accelerators and incubators provide network opportunities and lay the groundwork for a company to grow while also exposing companies to further investment opportunities.

-- Angel investors – Many early-stage companies cannot acquire venture capital funding due to their size and age, which is where angel investors step in.
+Many early-stage companies cannot acquire venture capital funding due to their size and age, which is where angel investors come in.
 This type of investor is usually active during seed funding and additional rounds, typically offering more favorable equity rates than VC firms, and is more comfortable investing in companies with high volatility risks.

-- Corporate Investors – Most corporations have huge amounts of cash on hand and can put it to good use by investing in smaller companies.
-Like private investors, each corporation can have wildly different policies when it comes to rates of equity and funding amounts.
+When corporations have huge amounts of cash on hand, they can put it to good use by investing in smaller companies.
+Like private investors, each corporation can have different policies when it comes to rates of equity and funding amounts.
 Corporate investors can sometimes put companies in the uncomfortable position of prioritizing profits over product but can be a great first step toward an acquisition.

-- Banks – Banks are amongst the most traditional lenders on this list and can provide direct access to funding in the form of interest-accruing loans to be paid back over a set period.
-Banks take great discretion in providing loans and require extensive documentation and financial information but often can be an excellent partner in elevating the status of a small company.
+Banks are among the most traditional lenders and can provide direct access to funding in the form of interest-accruing loans to be paid back over a set period.
+Banks take great discretion in providing loans and require extensive documentation and financial information, but they often are helpful partners in elevating the status of a small company.

 Debt investors expect that a company will pay the entirety of the loan back, along with all interest accrued, over a set period.
 If a company fails to do so, the collections process will begin and company owners may be forced to pay more.
 If a company lacks the assets to pay a loan at the time of liquidation, bankruptcy proceedings may begin and the lender may seize a portion of the remaining company assets.

-Investment percentages have a high degree of variability depending on the terms of each agreement, but some of the most common rates to know by investment type include:
+Investment percentages have a high degree of variability depending on the terms of each agreement, but these are some of the most common rates to know by investment type:

-- Accelerators/incubators – Most accelerators have a non-negotiable equity share percentage of 4-7%.
+- Most accelerators have a non-negotiable equity share percentage of 4-7 percent.

-- Angel investors – The amount of equity provided to angel investors is wholly dependent on the amount of capital they are willing to provide in their investment.
+- The amount of equity provided to angel investors is wholly dependent on the amount of capital they are willing to provide in their investment.
 The more capital they provide, the more equity they will receive.
-Ultimately, a company should prepare to divide 20-30% of its equity amongst its angels.
+Ultimately, a company should prepare to divide 20-30 percent of its equity among its angels.

-- Venture capitalists – Venture capitalists will want more say over a company’s decisions when making their investment but can typically provide the most amount of funding of all investors, so companies should expect to have 30-40% of equity divided amongst this group.
+- Venture capitalists will want more say over a company’s decisions when making their investment but can typically provide the most amount of funding of all investors, so companies should expect to have 30-40 percent of equity divided amongst this group.

-- Bank loans – Banks can often be the most scrutinizing of loan providers and consider many factors when determining interest rates, including the size of the loan, business credit score, the age of the business and its financial standing.
-Conventional small business bank loans typically fall in the 3-7% range but can sometimes be much higher.
+- Banks can often be the most scrutinizing loan providers and consider many factors when determining interest rates, including the size of the loan, business credit score, the age of the business and its financial standing.
+Conventional small business bank loans typically fall in the 3-7 percent range but can sometimes be much higher.

-After completing all fundraising and acquiring the loans needed to grow, founders can expect to retain 20-30% percent of the company amongst their group.
+After completing all fundraising and acquiring the loans needed to grow, founders can expect to retain 20-30 percent of the company among their group.

 How to Find Investors

-- How to get investors for a small business – Small business owners may be best suited pursuing private loans from independent parties or acquiring bank loans.
+Small business owners may be best suited pursuing private loans from independent parties or acquiring bank loans.
 A combination of each will allow these owners to pursue their primary vision with less interference from outside parties while retaining a larger share of their business's profits.
-Private loans are often made amongst friends, families, and associates and carry both low-interest rates and favorable terms.
+Private loans are often made among friends, families and associates and carry both low-interest rates and favorable terms.

 Exit Strategy Examples

-- Liquidation exit strategy – Liquidation is the simplest exit strategy and occurs when an owner decides to close the business.
+Liquidation is the simplest exit strategy and occurs when an owner decides to close the business.
 All company assets are sold off, turned into cash and are used to pay all outstanding debts.
 When there is capital left over after liquidation, it is distributed amongst shareholders based on their ownership percentage.
-If there is not enough cash generated to pay debts in full, settlements may be agreed to or an owner may declare the business bankrupt, in which case an appointed trustee will divide up the company’s remaining assets amongst the creditors.
+If there is not enough cash generated to pay debts in full, settlements may be agreed to or an owner may declare the business bankrupt, in which case an appointed trustee will divide up the company’s remaining assets among the creditors.